xoxzo/blog.xoxzo.com/content/Engineering/django-vs-flask-en.md

 * Web security against Cross-site request forgery (CSRF), SQL Injection, Cross-site Scripting (XSS) and other common   malicious attacks
 * Session storage and retrieval

-Now all frameworks do not have all the functionalities listed above.
-Some frameworks take the "batteries-included" approach where everything possible comes bundled with the framework while others have a minimal core package that can extended later.
+Now not all frameworks have all the functionalities listed above.
+Some frameworks take the "batteries-included" approach where everything possible comes bundled with the framework while others have a minimal core package that can be extended later.
 Here is where the approach of ‘Flask’ and ‘Django’ differ.

 # What are 'Flask' and 'Django' exactly?
 ##### Flask:
-As they describe themselves(From PyPi) - Flask is a lightweight WSGI web application framework.
+As they describe themselves (From PyPi) - Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.
 Now what that basically means is that Flask implements a bare-minimum and leaves the bells and whistles to add-ons or to the developer.
 ##### Django:
-For Django, they describe themselves(From PyPi) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+For Django, they describe themselves (From PyPi) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 It is a web application framework with a "batteries-included" philosophy.
 The principle behind batteries-included is that the common functionality for building web applications should come with the framework instead of as separate libraries.
 Thus the common functionalities listed above are all available in Django to be quickly implemented.

 Now you might be thinking why use Flask when Django already provides all the features out of the box.
 The answer lies in what you are trying to build.
 Flask provides simplicity, flexibility and fine-grained control.
 It is unopinionated (it lets you decide how you want to implement things).
 Thus if you are building a very simple web app or you need to customize all aspects of the app, Flask is a better option.
 However, the batteries included in Django makes it easier for Django developers to accomplish common web development tasks like user authentication, URL routing and database schema migration.
 Also, Django accelerates custom web application development by providing built-in template engine, ORM system, and bootstrapping tool.
 Sounds confusing?
-Lets dig into this further and let you make your own choice.
+Let's dig into this further and let you make your own choice.

 # How do they match up in terms of performance with each other?
 ##### Performance Benchmarks: